freepik-company/searchruler/README.md

     app.kubernetes.io/managed-by: kustomize
   name: searchrule-sample
 spec:
+  description: "Alert when there are a high error rate in the application."

+  # ... other fields remain the same ...

   # Description for the Rule.
 It is not used in the rule execution, but is useful for the
   # message template in the RuleAction.